 Outcomes are Simple Visions

-Personally, I recommend having your 3 simple goals, as well as doing a deep dive on goal setting.
+Personally, I recommend having your three simple goals, as well as doing a deep dive on goal setting.

 Practicing the Rule of 3

 - Test yourself.
 What are the 3 things you want to accomplish for the day?
 If you have to look them up, it’s too complicated.
-If your 3 outcomes are complicated, chances are they are really activities.
-Play around with how you say your 3 outcomes.
+If your three outcomes are complicated, chances are they are really activities.
+Play around with how you say your 3 outcomes out loud.

 - Improve your estimates.
 By paying attention to your results, you’ll start to figure out how long things really take you.
 You’ll get better at estimating both for the day and for the week.
 Remember, you get to practice each day, so all you have to do is pay attention and you’ll improve.

 - Feel good about results.
 When you end your day, note your 3 accomplishments.
 It’s an attitude of gratitude that builds momentum.
 If you didn’t accomplish the 3 outcomes you wanted, then at least you learned something.
 Either bite off smaller chunks or try another approach.
 Having 3 accomplishments under your belt is a pragmatic way to feel good about results.